About Thomaston Town

 Business & Licensing Records

 Businesses operating in Thomaston obtain necessary licenses and permits through the Town Clerk's office.
-This includes registering new businesses, renewing existing licenses, and ensuring compliance with local regulations.
+This includes registering new businesses, renewing existing licenses, and making sure of compliance with local regulations.
 The town's website provides details on required documentation and the application process.

 Economy & Demographics